davidWyrr/teslaT/README.md

 I aimed to create a lightweight and user-friendly app that aligns well with the figma design and also has a well stuctured reusable component and clean UI.
 I explored using Vuetify for component styling and animation
 **Execution:**
 The application is structured with seperate components for dropdown to better align with the design and also display my expertise with Vue.js .
-Data is managed using Vuex for state management. grapical representations of data are implemented using apexChart ( an open source javascript chart library licensed under MIT)
+Data is managed using ref and reactive for state management since it is small project . grapical representations of data are implemented using apexChart ( an open source javascript chart library licensed under MIT)

 **Setup Instructions:**